thunderbird89/esf/stories/story-knock-knock.md

 Shaw nodded to the systems operator, who'd been waiting for this order since they'd started the engagement.
 The operator's hands moved across the console, pulling up a file that had been loaded into the ship's systems before they'd even left Jovian Shipyards.

-The opening notes of Iron Maiden's *The Trooper* began to play over the comm links—loud, defiant, unmistakably human.
+The opening notes of Iron Maiden's *The Trooper* began to play over the comm links - loud, defiant, unmistakably human.

 Shaw's voice cut through the music, carrying across every tactical channel in the engagement zone.

 > "All Federation and Earth forces, this is *Lord Cardigan*.
 We're withdrawing for repairs, but we're not done yet.
 Keep fighting.
 Keep shooting.
-And remember—we're defending Earth.
+And remember - we're defending Earth.
 They picked the wrong planet."

 The music swelled, Eddie's distinctive guitar riff cutting through the chaos of battle.